Unicon/tool13demo/README.md

 - Use the config endpoint - https://localhost:443/config/
 - See `Accessing endpoints` in the `Extra Features and Information` section below on how to configure authorization to access the endpoints

+### Local Development Set up Guide
+Please refer to the Step by Step guide located in Confluence called **Local Development Set Up Guide for the Middleware**

 ## 1: Creating the Postgres database